 The critical component for successful treatment of TMJ dysfunction is the necessity of the patient’s participation in treatment, at home, between the sessions.
 It helps to cut the number of sessions while providing stable clinical results.

-Before and after each meal as well as 4-5 times per day the patient must repeat a simple set of stretchings of the lower jaw.
-The videos below shows first part of this set which targets masseter and temporalis muscles.
+Before and after each meal, as well as 4-5 times per day, the patient must repeat a simple set of stretching of the lower jaw.
+The videos below show the first part of this set, which targets the masseter and temporalis muscles.

 The correct execution of this stretch is a very important factor.
-At the beginning the patient must relax all masticatory muscles and drop the lower jaw.
-Next he or she places the 3rd-4th fingers on the lower teeth and pulls the lower jaw down during prolonged exhalation.
-The patient must stop further pull as soon as he or she reaches the pain threshold.
-However, obtained level of stretch must be maintained until the end of complete exhalation.
+Initially, the patient must relax all masticatory muscles and lower the lower jaw.
+Next, the patient places the 3rd-4th fingers on the lower teeth and pulls the lower jaw down during prolonged exhalation.
+The patient must stop further pulling as soon as they reach the pain threshold.
+However, the obtained level of stretch must be maintained until the end of complete exhalation.

 The critical point is the correct position of the upper extremity the patient uses during the stretch.
 The video below shows both the correct and incorrect ways of stretching.